I work part-time at a government agency. Do I need to report?

 What activities qualify for general MCLE credit?

-Activities that qualify for general MCLE credit are those that relate to legal subjects directly relevant to State Bar licensees and have current significant educational, professional, or practical content, with an objective to increase each participant’s professional competency as an attorney.
-Activities designed for nonattorney participants do not qualify and will not be approved for general MCLE credit.
-More on Standards for MCLE Activity Approval
+Activities that qualify for general MCLE credit must: (1) relate to legal subjects that are directly relevant to California attorneys, and (2) offer current, significant educational, professional, or practical content with the specific objective of increasing each participant’s professional competency as an attorney.
+Programs created primarily for nonattorney audiences (for example, general public, clients, or business staff) do not qualify and will not be approved for general MCLE credit.
+More on Standards for MCLE activity Approval.

 What is IOLTA?